Lazarus, DNA 2018, full work

 Ancestors

-The ancestor images are not background decoration.
+The ancestor images are primary, not background decoration.
 In later composite works, they sit in the leaves, in the beard, in the map and in the body of the image.
 They make the individual face porous, carrying earlier lives without reducing identity to a single origin.

 The self is not alone.
 It is inhabited by inherited narratives.